Skip to main content

 The Long Game (And Why Most Creators Quit Too Early)

-LinkedIn compounds in a way that other platforms don't.
-Unlike Twitter where your tweet dies in 2 hours, LinkedIn posts can keep getting engagement for 24-48 hours.
-Some posts keep showing up in feeds for a full week.
-And because the professional context filters out a lot of noise, the followers you gain tend to be higher quality than on other platforms.
-One hundred engaged LinkedIn followers are worth more than 10,000 passive Instagram followers if you're selling anything business-related.
+LinkedIn compounds in a way other platforms don't.
+A tweet dies in two hours; LinkedIn posts keep getting engagement for 24 to 48 hours, and some surface for a week.
+Because the professional context filters out noise, the followers you gain tend to be higher quality.
+A hundred engaged LinkedIn followers beat 10,000 passive Instagram ones if you sell anything business-related.

 The 90-Day LinkedIn Creator Playbook

-Week 1-2: Optimize my profile.
-Headline that tells people what I write about.
+Week 1 to 2: Optimize the profile.
+Headline that says what I write about.
 Custom banner.
-Featured section with my best external content.
-About section written in first person.
-This is a one-time investment that pays dividends on every post going forward.
+Featured section with my best content.
+About section in first person.
+A one-time investment that pays off on every post after.

-Week 3-4: Post twice a week.
-One personal story with a professional lesson.
-One educational post about my area of expertise.
-Reply to every single comment.
-Spend 15 minutes per day commenting on other creators' posts in my niche.
+Week 3 to 4: Post twice a week.
+One personal story with a lesson, one educational post in my area.
+Reply to every comment.
+Spend 15 minutes a day commenting on creators in my niche.

 Month 3: Four posts per week.
-Experiment with different formats.
-Share data and specific numbers when possible.
-By now you should have 3-5 posts that performed noticeably better than others.
-Study why they worked and create more content in that vein.
+Experiment with formats.
+Share specific numbers.
+By now you should have 3 to 5 posts that beat the rest.
+Study why and make more like them.

-Ongoing: Batch-write content weekly.
+Ongoing: Batch-write weekly.
 Schedule everything so you're never posting reactively.
 Review analytics monthly.
-Cut formats that don't work.
-Double down on what does.
+Cut what doesn't work, double down on what does.

 Start today.
 Post something real.
 See what happens.